 1. Good Lighting Is The KeyHowever much simple your subject may be, good lighting can make it look extraordinary.
 And you don't have to go around looking for artificial lights.
 Try clicking pictures at the golden hour, a magical time during the day for amazing colours and natural quality light.
 Golden hours in the day are 1 hour after sunrise and 1 hour before sunset.
-This is the perfect time to click portraits as skin tones appear soft and warm and there are no harsh shadows.
-If you are looking for pictures on a bluer tone then try clicking pictures 1 hour after sunrise and 1 hour after sunset.
+This is the perfect time to click portraits as skin tones appear soft and warm, and there are no harsh shadows.
+If you are looking for pictures on a bluer tone, then try clicking pictures 1 hour after sunrise and 1 hour after sunset.

-3. Wipe The Lens RegularlyNotice a blurred image even if you stabilize the shot?
+3. Wipe The Lens RegularlyNotice a blurred image even if you stabilise the shot?
 Sometimes all you got to do for a good photo is clean your camera's lens.
-Your phone comes across wind and dust while travelling so it is natural for dust particles to get attached.
+Your phone comes across wind and dust while travelling, so it is natural for dust particles to get attached.
 Carry a microfiber cloth, a cotton swab, or any other clean wipe and use it along with distilled water to take off the grime.
 It's that simple!

 6. Full Pictures Over SelfiesSelfies look great, no doubt.
 But they are also amateurs when it comes to professional photography.
-So in lieu of that, you can simply ask a friend (even a stranger in that matter) to click a full picture of you.
+So instead of that, you can simply ask a friend (even a stranger in that matter) to click a full picture of you.
 Although if clicking selfie is your thing, then selfie sticks do a better job than your hands.

 8. Give That Zoom Option A BreakFor those who don't know, the megapixels of a camera (8MP, 16MP, 20MP, and so on) don't define the quality and sharpness of your image but the more details the camera can capture.
-Zooming in a higher megapixel camera will still keep the image sharp but that's not the case in most smartphone cameras.
-Alternatively, come closer (physically, not digitally) to your subject or you can click it from a distance and then crop it later.
+Zooming in a higher megapixel camera will still keep the image sharp, but that's not the case in most smartphone cameras.
+Alternatively, come closer (physically, not digitally) to your subject, or you can click it from a distance and then crop it later.
 Zooming in would only reduce the image's quality and blur it.

 9. Stable Hands Are A ProIf you are the one with shaky hands who always produces blur images because of an unstable camera, pass the phone to someone else, my friend.
 Stable images are always the sharpest.
-The job is plain sailing in the present time, where smartphone cameras (especially that of iPhone) has great optical image stabilization that captures sharp and still images of fast-moving objects (say, a plane, train, bird, and more like that).
+The job is plain sailing in the present time, where smartphone cameras (especially that of iPhone) has great optical image stabilisation that captures sharp and still images of fast-moving objects (say, a plane, train, bird, and more like that).

 11. Have Fun And Explore!In the end, it's all about how much fun photography is to you.
 Click all types of shots, experiment with angles, click multiple shots of the same subject and choose the best one, try warm and cold colours, and learn new things.
 You can also download third-party camera apps such as Camera FV-5, Open Camera, or Camera MX to get extra features absent in your phone's default camera application.

-Follow @yourworldmylens on Instagram to get inspired creatively and then, you can thank us!
+Follow @yourworldmylens on Instagram to get inspired creatively and then; you can thank us!